What if my patient is requesting to be seen in my clinic for respiratory symptoms?

 My patient has a COVID-19 infection after being fully vaccinated against COVID-19—can I send their PCR sample to the Public Health Lab for Whole Genome Sequencing (WGS)?

-Yes, you may be able to submit your patient’s sample to the Public Health Lab (PHL) as long as at least 14 days have passed since they completed their primary series of an FDA-authorized COVID-19 vaccine and they have not had another positive PCR test in the previous 45 days.
+At this time, the Public Health Lab (PHL) is only performing WGS on samples from patients if they are/were hospitalized or are deceased provided that at least 14 days have passed since they completed their primary series of an FDA-authorized COVID-19 vaccine and they have not had another positive PCR test in the previous 45 days.

-Additional information and instructions for submission can be found here.
+Additional information and instructions for submission can be found here and here.
 Please note that WGS through DHEC is currently to monitor for the occurrence of variants for surveillance purposes.
-For more information about surveillance for variants see: Science Brief: Emerging SARS-CoV-2 Variants.
 Sequencing performed by PHL is not CLIA approved for clinical use and results are not to be communicated back to individual healthcare providers or patients at this time.
 If you are interested in individualized results for clinical decision making, then you may wish to pursue WGS through a private laboratory.

 My patient has a second COVID-19 infection and/or is not responding to therapies for their COVID-19 infection—can I send their PCR sample to the PHL for Whole Genome Sequencing (WGS)?